MWL91/behat-presentation/README.md

     }
 ```

-We need them, otherwise Behat will tell us, that
+We need them to describe steps in our process, otherwise Behat will tell us, that
 > FeatureContext has missing steps

 You don't have to copy and paste them, you can automatically add them to FeatureContext, using